SohelHak/Install-Rootless-Nethunter-in-Termux/README.md

    - type `nethunter` or `nh` to open Kali NetHunter
    - Use the provided commands to initiate and manage Kali NetHunter within your Termux environment.

-## Fixing Errors on Kali NetHunter
+## Fixing Common Errors on Kali NetHunter

   ### 1. Update & Upgrade error in Kali NetHunter